jennifer-mcallister/Character-creator/README.md

 **App**

 Based on character creating in videogames.
-In the app user should be able to create a new character with a unique name, pick a class and customize apperence.
+User should be able to create a new character with a unique name, pick a class and customize apperence.
 The user should also be able to see all created characters, update apperence